dgarciacampelo/simple-grpc-api/Clean Architecture (gRPC API).md

-## Clean Architecture and Your Go gRPC API
+## Clean Architecture and this Go gRPC API

 This document describes how to structure this Go gRPC API project following Clean Architecture: